Rdatatable/data.table/README.md

   55. `setDT` handles `key=` argument properly when input is already a `data.table`.
 Closes [#1169](https://github.com/Rdatatable/data.table/issues/1169).
 Thanks to @DavidArenburg for the PR.

+  56. Key is retained properly when joining on factor type columns.
+Closes [#477](https://github.com/Rdatatable/data.table/issues/477).
+Thanks to @nachti for the report.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).